 - Marinate chicken for at least 4 hours on the counter in a cool place or preferably overnight in the fridge.
 Then place the chicken in the steamer.
 Make sure the water level is at least ½ inch below the steaming plate. ( I placed a metal colander in a large pot filled with little water.)

 - Place the lid tightly and steam for 20-25 minutes until the chicken is tender.
-Preferably, let the chicken cool a bit before frying so it is easy to handle when placing in the hot oil.
+Preferably, let the chicken cool a bit before frying so it is easy to handle when placed in the hot oil.

 - Just before serving, fill a non-stick wok with 2-3 inches of oil.
 Heat oil slightly, then place chicken very carefully in the oil and avoid splutters.
 Now, increase the heat to medium-high.
-We want the chicken to be heated thoroughly and get crispy too, so adjust heat as needed.
+We want the chicken to be heated thoroughly and get crispy too, so adjust the heat as needed.
 Let the chicken heat thoroughly first on medium heat, then increase heat to high, and fry for another 2 minutes on each side.
 Turn and remove the chicken with help of two tongs.

-- Pair with sides: The chargha chicken is soft juicy but you need some chutney and sauces for that amazing combo.
-Fresh green chutney or any garlic dip like garlic mayo, garlic raita is the best choice.
+- Pair with sides: The chargha chicken is soft and juicy but you need some chutney and sauces for that amazing combo.
+Fresh green chutney or any garlic dip like garlic mayo, or garlic raita is the best choice.
 I've found ketchup mixed with chat masala also works as a quick sauce.

 You can make a Chicken Chargha in an oven by placing it on a sheet lined with butter paper.
 Don't forget to bake a few veggies along to go as a sideline.
 Baking time would be about 1 hour or more at 350 F or 180 C.